jacobmammoliti/jacobmammoliti.github.io/content/posts/terraform-native-testing.md

 **Note:** The testing capabilities shown here are quite limited since the test is fairly simple.
 I’d recommend reading the documentation [here](https://developer.hashicorp.com/terraform/language/tests) to see the full list of capabilities available today.

-I was able to replicate the same test I’m using in Terragrunt with the following code:
+I was able to replicate the same test I’m using in Terratest with the following code:

 ```go
 variables {